The Residents

 The Residents are commissioned sculptures of beings that ‘live’ on-site forged from scrap metal from deep within the industrial spaces of the factory.
 We’re excited to share these creations!

-Can you find all three Residents?
+Can you find all six Residents?

 By Ryan Vaughan